 Black Friday has gone from a day of deals to a weekend of war.

-But with a few new apps and browser extensions, we’ll help you get through the shopping weekend unscathed.
+But with a few new (and renowned) apps and browser extensions, we’ll help you get through the shopping weekend unscathed.
 Follow our advice and you might just wake up Saturday morning to a refrigerator full of leftovers and a completed Christmas list.

 Santa’s Bag (iOS) / Christmas Gift List (Android) / Mint